 What Is Component Engineering?

 Component engineering involves the selection, maintenance, design and construction of smaller parts for larger machines.
 Component engineers are needed in all manufacturing industries, from the auto and space industries to defense.
 A degree in mechanical, electrical or metallurgical engineering may be required for those seeking a job in component engineering.
-Schools offering Computer Engineering degrees can also be found in these popular choices.

 Component Engineering Definition and Job Duties